sergiofgonzalez/nodejs-in-action/chapter32-coding-with-streams/README.md

   .on('error', () => { /* handle error */ });
 ```

 The `'error'` event listener will only catch the errors coming from `stream2`.
-Therefore, we will need to do the followin to catch errors from both streams:
+Therefore, we will need to do the following to catch errors from both streams:

 ```javascript
 stream1